February 2024 Indonesian local elections

-Legislative elections were held across Indonesia's 38 provinces on 14 February 2024 to elect 2,372 members of the Provincial Regional House of Representatives (DPRD I) and 17,510 members of municipal legislatures (DPRD II).
+Local elections were held across Indonesia's 38 provinces on 14 February 2024 to elect 2,372 members of the Provincial Regional House of Representatives (DPRD I) and 17,510 members of municipal legislatures (DPRD II).
 Eighteen political parties contested the election nationally, in addition to six regional parties contesting elections in Aceh.
 The election occurred as part of the general election, which also included elections for the president, members of the national House of Representatives (DPR), and members of the Regional Representative Council (DPD).

 Elections were held in all 38 Indonesian provinces, along with 415 of Indonesia's 416 regencies and 93 of 98 cities.
 Constituent municipalities of Jakarta do not have legislative bodies below the Jakarta Regional House of Representatives.
 The elections are held under the open list proportional representation system with multi-member electoral districts, with the Sainte-Laguë method being used to allocate seats to parties.
 Unlike elections to the DPR, no parliamentary threshold applies in DPRD elections.